I am a postdoctoral researcher at the Ethics/Philosophy Section, TU Delft.

 (LeadingFellows postdoc, Marie Curie individual grant)

 In this project, I am looking at the material, technological, and social conditions for critical thinking.
 I am researching, among other things, collective thinking, affordances for thinking – such as digital devices and online technologies, the role of emotions in thinking, and hindrances from thinking.
+The overall aim of this project is to find ways of conceptualising the critical engagement with information online such as to empower regular users to tackle misinformation on online platforms, especially on Social Networking Sites.

 b.
 Innovating ethics education for engineers